speters0816/csci_5030_group_project/README.md

 # Money Hunters
 ## Development team that brings product solutions to the market.

-**Our customer**: Companies or individuals looking to enhance their profit margins using software solutions that increase productivity, enhance marketing strategies, or improve information organization.
+**Our customer**: Companies or groups looking to enhance their profit margins using software solutions that increase productivity, enhance marketing strategies, or improve information organization.

 **Our core prinicpal**: The development and design team should work together to satisfy the customers requirement that increases profit for the company.